fadhlillah2/order-processing-system/README.md

 - Many-To-Many relationship between orders and products.
 - One-To-Many relationship between customers and orders.

+## System Architecture
+This application uses a layered architecture pattern, consisting of:

+Controller Layer: The entry point of the application, where the incoming HTTP requests are handled.
+Service Layer: Contains business logic and calls methods from the repository layer.
+Repository Layer: Responsible for data access logic, communicates directly with the database.
+Model (Entity) Layer: Maps directly to the database tables, includes relationships between tables.
+The application uses Spring Data JPA for the Repository layer which provides a way to reduce boilerplate code to implement data access layers for various persistence stores.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.